BIODIVERSITY RISK FILTER

 Impact on biodiversity

-Negative impacts on biodiversity can create regulatory, reputational, and other risks for business
+Impacts on biodiversity can create regulatory, reputational, and other risks for business locations

-Get an overview of the impacts and dependency weightings for all industries or investigate specific industries’ impacts and dependencies in the INFORM module.
-Please note that the Biodiversity Risk Filter only takes into account DIRECT impacts and dependencies of each industry sector.
+You can see an overview of the impacts and dependency weightings for all industries or investigate specific industries’ impacts and dependencies in the INFORM section.
+Please note that the WWF Biodiversity Risk Filter only takes into account DIRECT impacts and dependencies of each industry sector.

 State of Biodiversity Health